LMalko/ColourGame/README.md

-# ColourGame
+# 1. ColourGame

-The goal is to guess colour according to RGB selection on the top.
+The goal is to guess the colour that matches RGB selection on the top.

 'An RGB color value is specified with: rgb(red, green, blue).